Fotos by Federico Cavicchioli

-We are honored to present new works by Linda Hughes from Australia.
+We proudly to present new works by Monica Cecchi from Florence, Italy.

 The exhibition runs until December 1st

 The material that Monica Cecchi uses most to make her jewels is the tin.
 Old tin boxes that contained biscuits, gun powder, candy etc, etc, from which she's totally fascinated by their colors, their time resistance, signs of the time and the way in which they were used, provoke her curiosity.
 Monica passionately look for them in second hand markets and shops.